zerotwooneone/CardGame/CardGame.Domain/README.md

 *   **Purity**: Strive to keep this layer free from infrastructure or application-specific concerns.
 *   **No External Dependencies**: This project should have minimal external library dependencies, usually only core .NET libraries.

+## Key Domain Concepts

+### The Game Log as a Narrative

+A crucial concept in this domain is the **Game Log**.
+It is not a technical or system-level debug log.
+Instead, its primary purpose is to create a clear, human-readable narrative of the game's events for players and spectators.

+*   **Purpose**: To tell the story of the game round, explaining *what* happened and *why*.
+*   **Audience**: Players and spectators.
+*   **Clarity**: Log messages should be descriptive and easy to understand, especially for events that cause sudden or non-obvious state changes (e.g., a player being eliminated, the round ending, a card's effect being fizzled).
+*   **`GameLogEventType`**: The `GameLogEventType` enum should be used to create distinct, specific story beats.
+This allows the UI to potentially render different types of events in unique ways (e.g., with different icons or styling) to enhance the narrative quality.

 ## Card Identification in the Domain

 Understanding how cards are identified and compared is crucial in this domain: